rgilks/pongo/README.md

 1. Open browser to `http://localhost:8787`
 2. Create a match: Visit `http://localhost:8787/create` to get a match code
-3. Join match: Enter the code in the browser UI and click "Join Match"
+3. Join match: Enter the code in a second browser window/tab
-4. Test WebSocket connections - they work locally via Miniflare
+4. Play Pong: Use Up/Down arrow keys to move your paddle
-5. Test rendering - all entities should render correctly
+5. Watch the ball bounce and score updates

 **Verified working locally:**